danfuzz/samizdat/doc/language-guide/03-functions.md

   with named yield (above), it is a fatal error to try to yield from a function invocation which has already yielded.

+The remaining forms of yield are associated with looping constructs and are described along with those constructs.

 ### Functions